 A true story: About ten years ago, a friend of ours decided to do a major remodel on his house, basically doubling the size of his home.
 He did his due diligence in researching contractors and he narrowed it down to three very qualified candidates.
 Then he went to the California State Licensing Board website to research the contractors and found that two out of the three contractors had suspended or revoked licenses.
 Of course, the contractors didn’t bother to tell our friend this critical information.
 This is why it’s imperative to check out your contractors.
-Fortunately our friend was a very discerning homeowner and avoided potential issues from an unscrupulous contractor.
+Whether you’re looking for roofing contractors ellicott city or carpenters then it’s important to do your research.
+Fortunately, our friend was a very discerning homeowner and avoided potential issues from an unscrupulous contractor.

 Here are 25 essential tips to know before hiring a contractor.
 These tips will protect you as the homeowner from scammer contractors.
 (This information pertains to California.
 If you’re in a different state, check your own state’s contractors state licensing board.)